zweilove/css_splitter/README.md

 ## Gotchas

-#### Having a JS assets with the same name as the the split stylesheet
+#### Having a JS asset with the same name as the the split stylesheet

 If you want to split a style (e.g. `assets/stylesheets/application.*`) and have a JS asset with the same name (`assets/javascripts/application.*`) in your asset load_path (as is the default in Rails), you need to include the stylesheet along with the file extension `// = include 'application.css'` because otherwise it will try to include the JS asset of the same name instead.
 Sprocket's `= include` directive doesn't seem to differentiate between different types/folders and just takes the first asset it can find for any given name (see #10).